 Many reappear near Afghan-Pakistani border

 Ms. Gretchen Wolpastel, a spokesperson for IATF told Err Travel, "While the rapid growth in air travel, about six percent a year, is encouraging, we in the industry are putting in place policies and procedures to better manage our customer flow.
 These should help us to identify holes in our passenger throughput stream and help us to plug those leaks.
-As an example, we have already discovered that passengers reported as having gone missing from Abilene Regional Airport, a location that accounted for an unusually number of disappearances last year, are often found near the Afghan-Pakistani border.
+As an example, we have already discovered that passengers reported as having gone missing from Roswell Regional Airport—a location that accounted for an unusually high number of disappearances last year—are often found near the Afghan-Pakistani border.
 We believe we know the reason behind this and are working with the State Department to resolve that problem."

 Another one of those "holes" was recently discovered at Norman Y. Mineta San José International Airport where an average of 25 passengers per year vanish after entering Terminal B. Law enforcement authorities in San Jose investigating these disappearances are baffled.
 At a recent press conference at the airport, Lt.
 Aaron Rafterson, said, "As best as we can tell, these missing passengers have simply disappeared into thin air."

 The IATF is expected to issue a thorough report on passenger disappearances and the steps being taken by industry members to resolve the issue at its annual convention this fall in Oslo.